Zero-COVID: Singapore

 The country introduced what was considered one of the world's largest and best-organised epidemic control programmes.
 The "Control Order" implemented various measures such as; mass testing the population for the virus, isolating any infected people as well as introducing contact tracing apps and strictly quarantining those they had close contact with those infected.
 All non-essential workplaces closed, with essential workplaces remaining open.
 All schools transitioned to home-based learning.
 All food establishments were only allowed to offer take-away, drive-thru and delivery of food.
 Non-essential advertising at shopping centres are not allowed to be shown or advertised and only advertising from essential service offers and safe management measures such as mask wearing and social distancing are allowed.

 These measures helped to prevent these lockdowns after the end of the circuit breaker lockdown measures in June 2020 with reopening being staggered in different steps all the way until April 2021.
-The high transmissibility of the Delta and Omicron variants challenged Singapore's Zero-COVID approach, and the country phased it out after vaccinating the majority of its population in October 2021.
+The high transmissibility of the Delta and Omicron variants challenged Singapore's Zero-COVID approach, and the country phased it out after vaccinating the majority of its population in October 2021, and the reopening of the economy is changed to "feedback approach".